paquerette-orga/libpsl-php/README.md

 You can have multiple usages :
 - Check a mail adress (just replace host by the adress you want to check)
 - Check is the TLD of a host is a TLD.
-- Check if a host has a PSL prefix (Future release)
+- Check if a host has a PSL prefix

 # Version